ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 `ember-meta 1.0.0` has been released by [Ship Shape (@shipshapecode)](https://github.com/shipshapecode)!
 Thanks to [Chris Manson (@mansona)](https://github.com/mansona) for his continued help with this addon 🎉!

-In case you weren't aware `ember-meta` is an addon that helps setup meta for your Prember/Ember blog to support opengraph, microdata, Facebook, Twitter, Slack, etc.
+In case you weren't aware, `ember-meta` is an addon that helps set up `<meta>` tags for your Prember/Ember blog.
+These tags can support Open Graph, microdata, Twitter, Slack, etc.

 This release updates dependencies, makes some conversions to native classes, and now allows overloading some config.